-Note: For master mode, the system clock must be at least two times faster than the SSIClk.
+Note: For master mode, the system clock must be at least two times faster than the SSIClk, with the restriction that SSIClk cannot be faster than 25 MHz.
 For slave mode, the system clock must be at least 12 times faster than the SSIClk.

-See "Synchronous Serial Interface (SSI)" on page 761 to view SSI timing parameters.
+See "Synchronous Serial Interface (SSI)" on page 769 to view SSI timing parameters.